codefellows-sea-js-401d8-assignments/lab-20-testing-controllers/lab-aliza/README.md

 - install dependencies: `npm i`
 - run: `webpack`
 - run watch with: `npm run watch`
-- in your browser, open `localhost:8080` and tell the cow what to say...
+- in your browser, open `localhost:8080` and set up your player and monster...
 - run linter with: `npm run lint`
 - run karmer with: `karma start`